pdshah77/Python_Scripts/README.md

 **FirstRepeatingChar.py** : Program to Find First Repeating Character in a String

+**FindSingle.py** : Program to Find Single Digit which is occuring only One Time

 **LargestInFromList.py** : Program to Display Largest Integer Value from elements of given list

 **Palindrom_Number.py** : Given Number is Palindrom if Number or String Reads same from Back Side also.
 Most common Interview Question